New Delhi: Air quality

-Analysing real-time vehicle speed data from Uber Delhi revealed that during the odd-even program, average speeds went up by a statistically significant 5.4 per cent (2.8 standard deviation from normal).
-This means vehicles have lesser idling time in traffic and vehicle engines would run closer to minimum fuel consumption.
+Analysing real-time vehicle speed data from Uber Delhi revealed that during the odd-even program, average speeds went up by a statistically significant 5.4 per cent (2.8 standard deviations from normal).
+This means vehicles have less idling time in traffic and vehicle engines would run closer to minimum fuel consumption.
 In bordering areas, PM 2.5 levels were recorded more than 400 (ug/m3) while in inner areas in Delhi, they were recorded between 150 and 210 on an average.
-However, the subcity of Dwarka, located in the southwest district, has a substantially low level of air pollution.
-At the NSIT University campus, located in sector 3 Dwarka, pollution levels were as low as 93 PPM.
+However, the sub-city of Dwarka, located in the southwest district, has a substantially low level of air pollution.
+At NSUT, located in Sector 3, Dwarka, pollution levels were as low as 93 PPM.

 On 7 November 2017, the Indian Medical Association declared a public health emergency due to high pollution levels.
 The highest being in the Punjabi Bagh district with an air quality index of 999 and in the RK Puram district with an index of 852.
 The lowest index recorded was in the Anand Vihar district with an index of 319.
 Levels of PM2.5 were recorded at 710 μg/m3, more than 11 times the World Health Organization's safe limit.

 In a 2018 study, New Delhi was found to be the most polluted capital out of 61 capital cities around the world.
 In December 2019, IIT Bombay, in partnership with the McKelvey School of Engineering of Washington University in St. Louis, launched the Aerosol and Air Quality Research Facility to study air pollution in New Delhi, among other Indian cities.

-During the COVID-19 pandemic lockdown in India, The water quality of the Yamuna and Ganges river basins have improved as industries are closed due to the lockdown.
+During the COVID-19 pandemic lockdown in India, the water quality of the Yamuna and Ganges river basins have improved as industries are closed due to the lockdown.
 The air quality has also significantly improved during the lockdown.

 On 5 November 2020, New Delhi recorded its most toxic day in a year, as the concentration of poisonous PM2.5 particles was recorded at 14 times the WHO's safe limit.

+Typically, November is the month with the worst air quality.